One Day (2AM and 2PM song)

-"One Day" is a song by the South Korean boy groups 2AM and 2PM, Oneday.
+"One Day" is a single by the South Korean boy groups 2AM and 2PM, collectively known as One Day.
 It was released on July 4, 2012 as 2AM's third Japanese single and 2PM's fifth Japanese single.
-The song is the main theme song for the documentary movie "Beyond the Oneday ~Story of 2PM & 2AM~", which was broadcast in Japan starting on June 30.
+The song is the main theme song for the documentary Beyond the One Day ~Story of 2PM & 2AM~, which was released in Japan on June 30.

 Release

 The single was released in twelve editions: